 Propp’s Career in the Western Hockey League

 Propp is recognized as one of the greatest athletes in the history of the Western Hockey League (WHL).
 In three seasons with the Brandon Wheat Kings, he accumulated 588 total points in just 259 WHL games.
-His 94-goal season in 1978-79 is tied for the highest in WHL history, next to only Ray Ferraro.
+His 94-goal campaign in 1978-79 is the second-most in WHL history, next to only Ray Ferraro.

 His accomplishments were good enough to get him selected 14th overall in the 1979 NHL Draft, in which Philadelphia took a flyer on the 5-foot-9 winger.
 He was projected to go even higher by some scouts at the time, so the Flyers were lucky to land him.